 The goal of our Art program is to foster artistic creativity in the child.

-An art table is set up in the class for the child to have access to various mediums such as paints, pastels, or watercolours.
+An art area is set up in the class for the child to have access to various mediums such as paints, pastels, or watercolors.
 The basics of drawing, shading and perspective are also presented to expand each child’s skills.

 Our art program also includes a detailed study of the masters.
 The children learn about the different styles, periods and various mediums used by the artists.
 From this each child is encouraged to develop their own style of art.
 Their creations are proudly displayed in our class or placed in the child’s yearly portfolio.